Using session keys in Unity

 const openfort = new Openfort("sk_test_...");

-Also, note how a policy is used to indicate the policy that will be used to sponsor the gas fees of the transaction to register the session key.
+Also, note how a `policy` is used to indicate the fee sponsorship that covers the gas fees of the transaction to register the session key.

 Register the session key using Openfort: